 Harvard Law School Professor Noah Feldman will give a Master Class on the 1927 Supreme Court Ruling Buck v.
 Bell on Oct.
 9 at 6:00 p.m., at an event sponsored by the Mahindra Humanities Center at Harvard University.

-You can watch a live stream of the lecture here.
 The lecture will take place in the Barker Center, Room 110, Harvard University.

 In the Buck v.
 Bell decision of May 2, 1927, the United States Supreme Court upheld a Virginia statute that provided for the eugenic sterilization of people considered genetically unfit.